bholeneha/Election_Analysis/README.md

 # Election Audit Analysis

 ## Overview
-A Colorado Board of Elections employee, Tom, has been tasked to do an election audit for a local congressional district.
+A Colorado Board of Elections employee has been tasked to do an election audit for a local congressional district.
 The election commission also wishes to automate the process so that it may be used to audit other elections as well.

 ### Purpose
 The purpose of this analysis is to generate a vote count report to certify this congressional race by determining and reporting: